 Indirect Costs: These are costs that cannot be linked directly to the program activities, such as overhead costs needed to help keep the organization operating.
 If your organization has a Negotiated Indirect Cost Rate (NICRA) and includes NICRA charges in the budget, attach a copy of your latest NICRA.
 Organizations that have never had a NICRA may request indirect costs of 10% of the modified total direct costs as defined in 2 CFR 200.68.

-“Cost Sharing” refers to contributions from the organization or other entities other than the U.S. Embassy.
+“Cost Sharing”: refers to contributions from the organization or other entities other than Mission Geneva.
 It also includes in-kind contributions such as volunteers’ time and donated venues.
 Cost sharing is not a requirement.